CaRi-heart technology

 Radiofrequency ablation, or RF ablation, is a nonsurgical procedure.
 HCA UK's experts provide radiofrequency ablation to treat conditions affecting the body's neurological and cardiac systems.

-At HCA UK:
+At HCA UK we offer:

 RF ablation is recommended for individuals facing specific medical challenges where traditional treatments may be limited.
 At HCA UK, we have a team of consultants who are skilled in providing radiofrequency ablation for a range of conditions.
 These include: